victorhe33/victorhe33/README.md

 <h3> About Me </h3>

 - 👋 Hi, my name is Victor He.
 I'm a Software Engineer located in NYC.
-- 👀 I’m interested in solving complex problems with interesting technologies.
+- 👀 I enjoy solving complex problems with interesting technologies.
 - 🌱 I’m currently working on SafeQL, an open source product which provides graphQL developers convenient endpoint metrics and security vunerability analysis.
-- 💞️ I’m looking to connect with other software developers!
+- 💞️ I’m looking to connect with other software developers / those in the technology space!
-- 📫 How to reach me via email @ victorhe33@gmail.com, discord @slickvic33#5776
 - 💼 [Linked In](https://www.linkedin.com/in/victorhe33/)

 <h3> Currently Using </h3>